analyticalmonk/awesome-neuroscience/readme.md

 ## Resources
 Interesting resources related to neuroscience.

+### E-Books
+- [Neuroscience Online](http://nba.uth.tmc.edu/neuroscience/m/index.htm) - Open-access electronic textbook and interactive courseware covering neuroscience in depth.
+Provided by the Department of Neurobiology and Anantomy at the University of Texas Medical School at Houston.

 ### Blogs

 - [Neuroskeptic](http://blogs.discovermagazine.com/neuroskeptic/) - [Discover magazine](http://discovermagazine.com/)'s neuroscience blog which offers a look at the latest developments in neuroscience, psychiatry and psychology through a critical lens.